davidfischer-ch/ansible-roles/README.md

 ### Development Tools

 - [check-syntax.py](scripts/check-syntax.py) : Check YAML syntax of a whole file tree.
-- [refresh-roles.sh](scripts/refresh-roles.sh) : Use ansible-galaxy to install/update roles in roles/ directory.
-Roles are listed in [requirements.yml](roles/requirements.yml).
 - [git-init-roles.py](scripts/git-init-roles.py) : Convert roles from "ansible-galaxy copies" to proprer "git clones".
 Useful when working on roles.
 - [git-status-roles.py](scripts/git-status-roles.py) : Show the git status of roles when its meaningful (something changed).
 Useful when working on roles.
+- [git-update-roles.py](scripts/git-update-roles.py) : Iterate over all roles and do `git pull`.
+Usefull when working on roles.
+- [happy-new-year.py](scripts/happy-new-year.py) : Iterate over all roles and refresh end-year with current year.
+Usefull or not, that is the question.
+- [refresh-roles.sh](scripts/refresh-roles.sh) : Use ansible-galaxy to install/update roles in roles/ directory.
+Roles are listed in [requirements.yml](roles/requirements.yml).

 ### Legacy

-- [generate-config.py](scripts/generate-config.py) : Generate ansible.cfg based on ansible-config.
+- [generate-config.py](scripts/generate-config.py) : Generate `ansible.cfg` with `ansible-config`.
 - [split/](scripts/split/) : Scripts used to split this library in many repositories.